Sora and Villavallelonga

 Pasquale and Angelina Crescenza DiSarra Tomasso

-The DiSarra family was originally from Pescosolido, a town in the region of Frosinone of about 1500 people.
-The town is about 7 miles from Sora but about 42 miles from VVL since you have to drive around the Apennies mountain range.
+The DiSarra family was originally from Pescosolido, a town in the region of Frosinone (see more below and the family’s individuals in FAMILY TREES.
+The town with about 1500 residents is about 7 miles from Sora but about 42 miles from VVL since you have to drive around the Apennies mountain range.

 Villavallelonga